-Resource Yes No Responsible Agency/ Organization Relation to Hazard Mitigation Firewise USA Certification If no program is in presources do you need one?
+Resource Yes No Responsible Agency/ Organization Relation to Hazard Mitigation Firewise USA Certification If no program is in resources do you need one?
 Can this capability be in what resources are need improvement?
-Seasonal Emergency Management & Mitigation Outreach resources do you need one?
-If no program is in place, what resources do you need to implement one? what resources are need Can this capability be improved?
-If so, what resources are needed to make the improvement?
-StormReady Certification If no program is in presources do you need one? to imple ement Can this capability be improved?
-If so, what resources are needed to make the improvement?
-Other (describe): If no program is in place, what resources do you need to implement one?
-Can this capability be in what resources are need improvement ed to ma
+Seasonal Emergency Management & Mitigation Outreach If no program is in resources do you need one? place, wi to imple hat ement Can this capability be i what resources are neo improveme ded to ma StormReady Certification If no program is in resources do you need one?
+Can this capability be i what resources are need improvement ded to ma Other (describe): If no program is in plac resources do you need t one? ient Can this capability be i what resources are neo- improvement ded to ma